A new app to help parents raise healthier toddlers

 “Our immediate goal is to see improvements in the proportion of time children devote to physical activity, sedentary behaviour and sleep across the day.
 We’re also aiming for greater confidence in parents to support physical activity and sleep, and to limit sedentary behaviour in their young children.”

-“This has paved the way for recruitment of families to commence the intervention in 2020.
-Families randomised to receive the intervention will participate in the program for 12 months, with a follow up one year after they’ve completed the program,” she said.
+Professor Hesketh said families chosen randomly to receive the intervention will participate in the program for 12 months, with a follow up one year after they’ve completed the program.